United Kingdom Oxford

 Research funding/resources

-The MSD has over £350 million / year of research funding, and is involved in 44 spin out research companies, with over 7,000 research outputs per year.
+The MSD has over £350 million/year of research funding, and is involved in 44 spin out research companies, with more than 7000 research outputs per year.

-The host supervisor has achieved £8.5million of grant funding in the last 5 years.
+The host supervisor has achieved £8.5million of grant funding in the last five years.
 Resources for funding this research include the following (in addition to planned academic applications):

 • Oxford Biomedical Research Centre (NIHR) funding – Respiratory Theme, including funding for post doctoral laboratory work, data and clinical fellow time.